75. Exactly what work will Jesus do when He returns?

 from Preface to The Word Appears in the Flesh

-… Therefore, man cannot be fully saved from his sins by the healing of sickness and casting out of demons and cannot be fully made complete by the manifestation of signs and wonders.
-The authority to heal and cast out demons only gives man grace, but the flesh of man still belongs to Satan and the corrupt satanic disposition still remains within man.
-In other words, that which has not been made clean still belongs to sin and filth.
-Only after man has been made clean through words can he be gained by God and become sanctified.
-If no more is done than casting out the demons within man and redeeming him, that is only seizing him from the hands of Satan and returning him to God.
-However, he has not been made clean or changed by God, and he remains corrupt.
-Within man still exists filth, opposition and rebelliousness; man has only returned to God through redemption, but man has no knowledge of Him and still resists and betrays God.
-Before man was redeemed, many of Satan’s poisons were already planted within him.
-After thousands of years of Satan’s corruption, man already has within him a nature that resists God.
-Therefore, when man has been redeemed, it is nothing more than redemption, where man is bought at a high price, but the poisonous nature within has not been eliminated.
-Man that is so defiled must undergo a change before being worthy to serve God.
-Through this work of judgment and chastisement, man will fully come to know the filthy and corrupt substance within him, and he will be able to completely change and become clean.
-Only in this way can man be worthy to return before the throne of God.
-All the work done this day is so that man can be made clean and be changed; through judgment and chastisement by the word, as well as refinement, man can cast away his corruption and be made pure.
+… Therefore, it is not through the healing of sickness and casting out of demons that man can be fully saved from his sins, nor can he be fully made complete by the manifestation of signs and wonders.
+The authority to heal sickness and cast out demons only gives man grace, but the flesh of man still belongs to Satan and the corrupt satanic disposition still remains within man.
+In other words, that which has not been made clean still belongs to sin and to filth.
+Only after he has been made clean through the agency of the word can he be gained by God and become a sanctified man.
+When the demons were cast out of man and he was redeemed, this meant only that he was wrested out of Satan’s hands and returned to God.
+However, without being made clean or changed by God, he remains a corrupt man.
+Within man still exist filth, opposition, and rebelliousness; man has only returned to God through His redemption, but he has not the slightest knowledge of God and still resists and rebels against Him.
+Before man was redeemed, many of Satan’s poisons had already been planted within him and, after thousands of years of being corrupted by Satan, he has within him an established nature that resists God.
+Therefore, when man has been redeemed, it is nothing more than a case of redemption in which man is bought at a high price, but the poisonous nature within him has not been eliminated.
+Man that is so defiled must undergo a change before becoming worthy to serve God.
+By means of this work of judgment and chastisement, man will fully come to know the filthy and corrupt substance within his own self, and he will be able to change completely and become clean.
+Only in this way can man become worthy to return before the throne of God.
+All the work done this day is so that man can be made clean and be changed; through judgment and chastisement by the word, as well as through refinement, man can purge away his corruption and be made pure.
 Rather than deeming this stage of work to be that of salvation, it would be more apt to say it is the work of purification.
-In truth, this stage is that of conquest as well as the second stage of salvation.
-Man is gained by God through judgment and chastisement by the word; through the use of the word to refine, judge and disclose, all of the impurities, notions, motives, and individual hopes within man’s heart are completely revealed.
-Though man has been redeemed and forgiven of his sins, it is only considered as God not remembering the transgressions of man and not treating man in accordance with man’s transgressions.
-However, when man lives in the flesh and he has not been set free from sin, he can only continue to sin, endlessly revealing the corrupt satanic disposition.
-This is the life that man leads, an endless cycle of sin and forgiveness.
+In truth, this stage is that of conquest as well as the second stage in the work of salvation.
+It is through judgment and chastisement by the word that man arrives at being gained by God; and it is through the use of the word to refine, judge, and disclose that all of the impurities, notions, motives, and individual aspirations within man’s heart are completely revealed.
+For all that man may have been redeemed and forgiven of his sins, it can only be considered as God not remembering the transgressions of man and not treating man in accordance with his transgressions.
+However, when man, who lives in a body of flesh, has not been set free from sin, he can only continue to sin, endlessly revealing his corrupt satanic disposition.
+This is the life that man leads, an endless cycle of sinning and being forgiven.
 The majority of men sin in the day only to confess in the evening.
-As such, even if the sin offering is forever effective for man, it would not be able to save man from sin.
-Only half the work of salvation has been completed, for man still has corrupt disposition. … it runs deeper than sin, planted by Satan and deeply rooted within man.
-It is not easy for man to become aware of his sins; man is unable to recognize his own deeply rooted nature.
-Only through judgment by the word can such effects be achieved.
-Only thus can man gradually be changed from that point onward.”
+This way, even if the sin offering is forever effective for man, it will not be able to save man from sin.
+Only half the work of salvation has been completed, for man still has a corrupt disposition. … running deeper than sin, it is something planted by Satan and deeply rooted within man.
+It is not easy for man to become aware of his sins; he has no way of recognizing his own deeply rooted nature, and must rely on judgment by the word in order to achieve this result.
+Only thus can man gradually be changed from this point onward.

 from “The Mystery of the Incarnation (4)” in The Word Appears in the Flesh